Tuttotorna/OMNIABASE/PHILOSOPHY.md

 But ordinary use is not the same as structural exhaustion.

-This is the first philosophical move of Omniabase:
+This is the first philosophical move of OMNIABASE:

 to distinguish practical adequacy from structural completeness.